-Biomedical Informatics Industry
+Biomedical Informatics Education

 Utah is consistently ranked as one of the best-funded public research universities in the country.
 Utah has a high collaborative culture in the science community and students have many opportunities for interdisciplinary training.
 Learn more about why Utah is a great place to live and pursue your education.